Unconstrained Facial Action Unit Detection via Latent Feature Domain: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Zhiwen Shao} received his B.Eng. degree in Computer Science and Technology from the Northwestern Polytechnical University, China in 2015.
-He will receive the Ph.D. degree from the Shanghai Jiao Tong University, China in 2020.
-After that, he will be an Assistant Professor at the School of Computer Science and Engineering, Southeast University, China.
+He received the Ph.D. degree from the Shanghai Jiao Tong University, China in 2020.
+He is now a Tenure-Track Associate Professor at the School of Computer Science and Technology, China University of Mining and Technology, China.
 From 2017 to 2018, he was a joint Ph.D. student at the Multimedia and Interactive Computing Lab, Nanyang Technological University, Singapore.
-His research interests lie in face analysis and deep learning, in particular, facial expression recognition, facial expression manipulation, and face alignment. \end{IEEEbiography}
+His research interests lie in face analysis and deep learning, in particular, facial expression recognition, facial expression manipulation, and face alignment.
+He has served as a PC member in AAAI 2021 and IJCAI 2021. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jianfei Cai} received his Ph.D. degree from the University of Missouri-Columbia in 2002.
-He is currently a Professor and has served as the Group Lead for the Data Science \& Artificial Intelligence Group at the Faculty of Information Technology, Monash University, Australia.
+He is currently a Full Professor and has served as the Group Lead for the Data Science \& Artificial Intelligence Group at the Faculty of Information Technology, Monash University, Australia.
 Before that, he was a Full Professor and a Cluster Deputy Director of Data Science \& Artificial Intelligence Research Centre at the Nanyang Technological University, Singapore.
 He has published over 200 technical papers in international journals and conferences.
-His major research interests include multimedia, computer vision and visual computing.
-He has served as the leading Technical Program Chair for ICME 2012.
-He is currently an Associate Editor for IEEE TMM, and has also served as an Associate Editor for IEEE TIP and TCSVT. \end{IEEEbiography}
+His major research interests include computer vision, multimedia and deep learning.
+He is an IEEE Fellow.
+He has been serving as Associate Editor for IEEE T-IP, T-MM, and T-CSVT as well as serving as Area Chair for ICCV, ECCV, ACM Multimedia, ICME and ICIP. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Tat-Jen Cham} received the B.A. degree in engineering and the Ph.D. degree both from the University of Cambridge, in 1993 and 1996, respectively.
 He received the Jesus College Research Fellowship in Cambridge 1996-97 and was a research scientist in the DEC / Compaq Research Lab in Boston 1998-2001.
 He is currently an Associate Professor in the School of Computer Science and Engineering, Nanyang Technological University and a principal investigator in the NRF BeingThere Centre for 3D Telepresence.
 His research interests include broadly in computer vision and machine learning.
 He is on the editorial board of IJCV, and was a general co-chair of ACCV 2014. \end{IEEEbiography}